Bariatric Meal Plan for Sleeve Gastrectomy and Gastric Bypass

-To ensure safe weight loss and allow for healing and recovery after weight loss surgery, it will be necessary for you to follow a nutritionally complete meal plan.
-To prevent over-stretching of the pouch, discomfort, improper healing, or malnutrition, we highly recommend that you follow our meal plan.
+This nutrition plan also helps prevent over-stretching of the pouch, discomfort, improper healing, or malnutrition, we highly recommend that you follow our meal plan guidelines after bariatric surgery.
 The foundation of your success are the followings: proper amount of protein and dense nutrients, hydration, portion control, and taking your essential bariatric vitamins and minerals.

 Phase 1: Clear Liquids (1 – 5 days)